VaLeXaR/wp-multilang/readme.txt

 Compatible with REST-API.
 Supports transfer the required translation through option `lang` in the GET request to REST.
-Has the ability to keep recording the target language through the transmission parameter `lang` in the POST request.
+Has the ability to keep recording the target language through the transmission parameter `lang` in the request.

 == Installation ==